jamesa08/MIDIAnimator/README.md

 ## License

 Distributed under the GNU General Public License (GPLv3) license. <br>
-You may freely change and add to a forked repository as you wish, but you may **not** publish my software as closed source. <br>
+You may freely change and add to a forked repository as you wish, but you may **not** publish this software as closed source. <br>
 _See `LICENSE.txt` for more information._<br>

 <p align="right">(<a href="#top">back to top</a>)</p>